-Harding found one NGC object, the Planetary Nebula NGC 7293 in Aquarius , published in the Berliner Jahrbuch of 1827, p.
-135 (object #4); see also Winnecke's report in AN 45, 247 (1857).
-The open cluster NGC 6819 in Cygnus (#7) was found by Caroline Herschel May 12, 1784.
-Hardings objects were propably found 1824 at Göttingen Observatory with a Herschel reflector (aperture 21,7 cm, focal length 3 m ).
-It is interesting that the bright, extended PN was not found by Herschel.
-His instrument and magnification was too large!
+Harding found 2 NGC-objects; one was new: the famous Helix Nebula NGC 7293 in Aquarius (see also Winnecke's report in AN 45, 247 (1857)).
+The open cluster NGC 6819 in Cygnus was first seen by Caroline Herschel.
+Harding's objects were propably found 1824 at Göttingen Observatory with a Herschel reflector (aperture 21,7 cm, focal length 3 m).
+It is interesting that the bright, extended PN was not seen by Herschel.
+His field of view (15') was too large!
 This object is also included as #48 in Arthur Auwers' list of new nebulae in William Herschel's Verzeichnisse von Nebelflecken und Sternhaufen, Königsberg 1862.
 Auwers mentioned an observation by Capocci in 1824, but this has a wrong A.R. and he maybe rediscovered W. Herschel's II 1 = NGC 7184 (a bright galaxy in Aquarius).
 Ernesto Capocci (1798-1864) was the director of Capodimonte Observatory, Naples, which than had a 12.6" Fraunhofer refractor.

 Obituary: MNRAS 3, 86 (1835)

 (Harding is the person at left; middle: Hieronymus Schröter)